codingMustache/codingMustache/README.md

 ## Joke of the Day

-Want to hear my pizza joke?
-Never mind, it's too cheesy.
+Why is no one friends with Dracula?
+Because he's a pain in the neck.

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+How many Hz does the video standard PAL support?
- 1. 2016
+ 1. 50
- 2. 2013
+ 2. 25
- 3. 2009
+ 3. 60
- 4. 2011
+ 4. 59

 <details>
   <summary>Answer</summary>
-  2016
+  50
 </details>